 - Vice-chair of WLRN Public Radio & Television’s Community Advisory Board.
 WLRN was winner of three national Edward R. Murrow Awards in 2013, including one for National Network Radio Investigative Reporting

-- Named to Cybersecurity Docket's "Incident Response 30" in 2019, recognizing 30 of the "best and brightest data breach response lawyers in the business."
+- Named to Cybersecurity Docket’s 2021 “Incident Response 40,” a list recognizing 40 of the “best data breach response lawyers in the business.”
 The publication also noted that those recognized "have established themselves as the 'first call' for companies hit with a cyber attack or other data security incident."
-Marcus was also named to the list in 2018 and 2016.
+Marcus was also named to the publication’s lists in 2019, 2018 and 2016.

 - Named to Washingtonian’s Top Lawyer list in 2018 and 2019.